leizerowicz/bitnet-mlx.rs/agent-config/project_rules_config.md

 - Security review for unsafe code
 - Documentation review for public APIs
 - Test coverage verification

+### Implementation Documentation Requirements
+- **Configuration File Updates**: After every implementation, update all relevant configuration files in the agent-config folder with necessary information to keep agents up to date with the latest changes, dependencies, and architectural decisions
+- **Completion README**: Create a completion README after every implementation describing what was implemented, including:
+  - Summary of features/components implemented
+  - Architecture decisions made
+  - Performance benchmarks achieved
+  - Integration points with existing systems
+  - Future considerations and recommendations
+  - Testing coverage and validation results

 ### Continuous Integration
 - Automated testing on multiple platforms